Utah Administrative Code

 (a) to assess and secure a vulnerable adult's immediate safety,

-(b) facilitate the vulnerable adult's exit from the lab site,
+(b) facilitate the vulnerable adult's exit from the site,

 (c) and arrange for emergency transportation to the hospital for decontamination.

-(6) The investigator may obtain an administrative subpoena when the following circumstances apply:
+(6) The investigator may obtain an administrative subpoena when one of the following circumstances applies: